Sunday Markets Melbourne

 On Sundays, it transforms into a bustling hub of activity, featuring an eclectic mix of fresh produce, gourmet delights, handmade crafts, and vintage finds.
 It’s the perfect spot to enjoy a leisurely brunch, shop for unique souvenirs, and soak in the lively atmosphere.

-Open every day except Monday.
+Open every day except Monday and Wednesday.

 Getting there